Updated in 2020 - for Moodle 3.8

-The MoodleBites for Administrators is 8 weeks in duration and is delivered in a standard Moodle 2.4 environment - (although most of the content is appropriate for participants using earlier versions of Moodle).
+The MoodleBites for Administrators course is 8 weeks in duration and is delivered in the latest stable Moodle environment (most of the content is appropriate for participants using earlier versions of Moodle).
 Each week contains approximately 2-4 hours work, although this varies depending on your experience administering Moodle and how much extension work you wish to complete

 Designed for people who are currently Administering a Moodle site and want to ensure they are 'administering Moodle effectively and efficiently', or new Moodle Administrators.

 - Each week is facilitated by Stuart Mealor, Managing Director of HRDNZ (Moodle Partner) and Moodle certification manager, and co-facilitated by at least one other MCCC and/or experienced international Moodle Administrator

 is US$499 per person.At this time we are able to offer a discount to a special rate of US$399